isaiah-parton/onyx/README.md

 # Onyx
-Beautiful immediate-mode gui that runs as fast as your monitor.
+**The vision**: Beautiful immediate-mode gui with advanced layouts that runs as fast as your monitor.

 ![image](preview.png)